LeandroBerlin/React-Context/README.md

 From now on we’ll refer to the ancestor as the provider and the child as the consumer.

-The example is based on an example by Kent C. Dodds.
+The example is using React 16.3 alpha - check the package.json for details